 Administer eye drops easily

-There are lots of handy tools to help make sure you can administer medications correctly.
+There are lots of handy tools to help make sure you can administer medications.
 Ask your pharmacist for an eye drop guide or other solutions if you struggle to apply medicine.